akka/akka-persistence-cassandra/EventsByTag.md

 # Events by tag

-This documents the new implementation, the existing one uses Cassandra Materialized views which have been reported to unstable.
+This documents how EventsByTag works from version 0.80, older versions use Cassandra Materialized views which have been reported to unstable.
 See [here](https://github.com/akka/akka-persistence-cassandra/issues/247)

 Events by tag is a hard query to execute efficiently in Cassandra.
 This page documents